Hurricane Rosa (2018): Mexico

 The Government of Mexico issued a tropical storm watch on September 29 for the Pacific Coast of the Baja California Peninsula from Punta Abreojos to Cabo San Quintín.
 The watches on the west coast of Baja California were changed to tropical storm warnings, and watches were issued for the east coast of Baja California from Bahía de los Angeles to San Felipe on the next day.
 All the watches and warnings were discontinued after Rosa weakened to a tropical depression.
 The State Unit of Civil Protection of Sonora issued a yellow alert (imminent severe weather) for 11 municipalities and a green alert (possible severe weather) for 19 municipalities on September 30.
 A red alert was issued for San Felipe on October 1 as Rosa approached Baja California.
 On the same day, schools were closed in several communities throughout Baja California as well as in the neighboring state of Sonora.
 The Marine Plan, an evacuation and rescue plan, was activated in the states of Baja California, Baja California Sur, Sonora, and Sinaloa.

 Because of its significant weakening before landfall, Rosa had a relatively minor impact in Mexico.
 Rainfall was heaviest in Baja California, peaking at 166 mm in Percebu and at 137 mm in San Felipe.
 A rainfall total of 67 mm occurred in Sonoyta, Sonora, near the US-Mexico border.
 Floods in San Felipe collapsed part of a highway and opened up a sinkhole in the city's port.
 The port suffered MX$10 million (US$530,000) in losses following a five-day shutdown of its operations.
 Rosa caused widespread coastal flooding near San Felipe and damaged archaeological sites.
+Damage across the Baja California amounted to MX$35.4 million (US$1.88 million).
 In Los Cabos, Baja California Sur, rainstorms triggered power outages and floods swept away vehicles.
 In Puerto Peñasco, Sonora, dozens of homes and businesses suffered from flooding after an estimated 100 mm of rain fell.
 Many of the town's roads were closed, and four bridges became impassable.
 A woman drowned in Caborca, Sonora, after being swept away by floodwaters.

 Farther south, in the state of Colima, floodwaters swept through the city of Manzanillo, causing sinkholes, rupturing underground pipes, and inundating buildings.
 Landslides in and around the city blocked roads and buried three vehicles in mud.
 Throughout the state of Michoacán, the combined effects from Rosa and nearby Tropical Storm Sergio destroyed 35000 ha of crops.
 After Rosa's passage, states of emergency were issued for the cities of Ensenada, Mexicali, and Puerto Peñasco.